geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/task_autotagging_Frontend.md

 Therefore, ASR (Automatic Speech Recognition) inspired techniques has been developed at first {cite}`Sheh2003ISMIRchord` or {cite}`Papadopo2007CBMI` with an acoustic model representing $p(\text{chord}|\text{chroma})$ and a language model using HMM (Hidden Markov Model) representing $p(\text{chord}_{t}|\text{chord}_{t-1}).$

 One of the first successful application of deep learning for the auto-tagging task is the work of Dieleman {cite}`Dieleman2014Spotify`.
-In this a Conv2d is applied to a Log-Mel-Specrogram using kernels which extend over the whole frequency range, therefore only a convolution over time is performed.
+In this a Conv2d is applied to a Log-Mel-Spectrogram using kernels which extend over the whole frequency range, therefore only a convolution over time is performed.
-The rational for this, is that as opposed to natural images, object in a T/F representation are not invariant by translation over frequencies.
+The rational for this, is that as opposed to natural images, objects in a T/F representation are not invariant by translation over frequencies and the adjacent frequencies are not necesseraly correlated (spacing between harmonics).
-A very different approach is later proposed by Choi et al. {cite}`DBLP:conf/ismir/ChoiFS16` who blindly (but successfully) apply a VGG-like architecture to the problem of tagging.
+Despite this, Choi et al. {cite}`DBLP:conf/ismir/ChoiFS16` proposed (with success) to apply Computer Vision VGG-like architecture to a time-frequency representation.
-Pons et al. {cite}`DBLP:conf/cbmi/PonsLS16` proposes to design musically motivated kernels/
+Later on, Pons et al. {cite}`DBLP:conf/cbmi/PonsLS16` proposed to design kernel shapes using musical consideration (extending over fequencies to represent timbre, over time to represent rhythm).
+Using directly the audio waveform (End-to-end) system has also been proposed for this task, such as in Dieleman et al. {cite}`DBLP:conf/icassp/DielemanS14` or Lee et al. {cite}`DBLP:journals/corr/LeePKN17`.
+The task of auto-tagging has also close relationship with their equivalent task in Speech.

+<mark>*We will develop here a model developed initially for speaker recognition by Ravanelli et al. {cite}`DBLP:conf/slt/RavanelliB18`.*</mark>

+In the case of chord estimation, deep learning is also now commonly used.
+One seminal paper proposed by McFee at al. {cite}`DBLP:conf/ismir/McFeeB17` relies on a RCNN (ConvNet followed by a bi-directional RNN, here GRU) to perform the task.
+Their model also forces an inner representation to relate to the `root`, `bass` and `pitches`.
+This is done using a multi-task approach (the model is trained to minimize several losses jointly).
+This favors the learning of representation which brings similar chords (but with different labels) closer.

+<mark>*We will develop here a similar model based on the combination of Conv2d and Bi-LSTM but without the multi-task approach.*</mark>

 The task is still very active today, even in the supervised case.
 For example,